-Find the smallest rectangle that contains the positive examples (necessarily, it will not contain any negative example, and the hypothesis is consistent.
-Axis parallel rectangles are efficiently PAC learnable.
-The Mistake Bound Model of Learning - The Mistake Bound framework is different from the PAC framework as it considers learners that receive a sequence of training examples and that predict, upon receiving each example, what its target value is. - The question asked in this setting is: "How many mistakes will the learner make in its predictions before it learns the target concept?" - This question is significant in practical settings where learning must be done while the system is in actual use.
-Optimal Mistake Bounds - Definition: Let C be an arbitrary nonempty concept class.
-The optimal mistake bound for C, denoted Opt(C), is the minimum over all possible learning algorithms A of $M_A(C)$. $Opt(C)=min{A \in Learning Algorithms} M_A(C)$ - Proposition: For any concept class C, the optimal mistake bound is bound as follows: $VC(C) \leq Opt(C) \leq \log_2(|C|)$
+The Mistake Bound Model of Learning

+- The Mistake Bound framework is different from the PAC framework as it considers learners that receive a sequence of training examples and that predict, upon receiving each example, what its target value is.
+(So, it has an incremental, online-flavor) - The question asked in this setting is: "How many mistakes M_A will the learner A make in its predictions before it learns the target concept?" - This question is significant in practical settings where learning must be done while the system is in actual use.

+Optimal Mistake Bounds

+- Definition: Let C be an arbitrary nonempty concept class.
+The optimal mistake bound for C, denoted Opt(C), is the minimum over all possible learning algorithms A of $M_A(C)$.
+Opt(C)=min{A \in Learning Algorithms} $M_A(C)$ - Proposition: For any concept class C, the optimal mistake bound is bound as follows:

+$VC(C) \leq Opt(C) \leq \log_2(|C|)$